dBinet/SquirrelAttack/README.md

   Shapes may be grouped under named keys (for example `"left_arm"`) inside the `shapes` dictionary.
 Each entry may contain an array of shapes or a single shape dictionary.
 Each entry can optionally include an `outline_color` array used when drawing the sprite.
-Shape positions are specified relative to the top-left corner of the sprite canvas and negative values are no longer supported.
+Shape positions are specified using grid coordinates measured from the top-left corner of the sprite canvas and negative values are no longer supported.

 ## Getting Started
 1. Open the folder in Godot 4.x.